 Areas of Mutual Interest.
 The vast majority of our gathering and processing agreements contain AMIs, some of which extend through 2036.
-The AMIs generally require that any production by our customers within the AMIs will be shipped on and/or processed by our systems.
+The AMIs generally require that any production by our customers within the AMIs will be shipped on and/or processed by our assets.
 In general, our customers have not leased acreage that cover our entire AMIs but, to the extent that they lease additional acreage within our AMIs in the future, any production from wells drilled by them within that AMI will be dedicated to our systems.

-Under certain of our gathering agreements, we have agreed to construct pipeline laterals to connect our gathering systems to pad sites located within the AMI.
-However, we may choose not to participate in a pad connection opportunity presented by a customer if we believe that the project would not meet our internal return expectations.
-Under this scenario, the customer may, in certain circumstances, construct the infrastructure itself and sell it to us at a price equal to their cost plus an applicable margin, or, in some cases, we may release the relevant acreage dedication from the AMI.
+Under certain of our gathering agreements, we have agreed to construct pipeline laterals to connect our gathering systems to producer pad sites located within the AMI.
+However, in certain circumstances we may choose not to fund a pad connection opportunity presented by a customer or we may choose not to fund capital calls in Ohio Gathering if we believe that the investment would not meet our internal return expectations.
+Under this scenario, the customer may, in certain circumstances, construct the infrastructure itself and sell it to us at a price equal to their cost plus an applicable profit margin, or, in some cases, we may release the relevant acreage dedication from the AMI.
+For Ohio Gathering, our joint venture partner may elect to fund 100% of the capital call, which could reduce our ownership interests in OGC and/or OCC.

 Minimum Volume Commitments.
-Certain of our gathering and/or processing agreements contain MVCs, which, like AMIs, benefit the development and ongoing operation of a gathering system because they provide a contracted monthly, quarterly or annual minimum revenue stream.
-As of December 31, 2017, we had remaining MVCs totaling 2.6 Tcfe.
-Our MVCs, had a weighted-average remaining life of 7.4 years (assuming minimum throughput volume for the remainder of the term) and average approximately 1.0 Bcfe/d through 2022.
+Certain of our gathering and/or processing agreements contain MVCs, which, like AMIs, benefit the development and ongoing operation of a gathering system because they provide a contracted monthly, annual or multi-year minimum revenue stream.
+As of December 31, 2018, we had remaining MVCs totaling 2.2 Tcfe.
+Our MVCs had a weighted-average remaining life of 6.4 years (assuming contracted minimum volume commitments for the remainder of the term) and average approximately 1.0 Bcfe/d through 2023.
 In addition, certain of our customers have an aggregate MVC, which is a total amount of volume throughput that the customer has agreed to ship and/or process on our systems (or an equivalent monetary amount) over the MVC term.
-In these cases, once a customer achieves its aggregate MVC, any remaining future MVCs will terminate and the customer will then simply pay the applicable gathering or processing rate multiplied by the actual throughput volumes shipped or processed.
-As a result of this mechanism, the weighted-average remaining period for which our MVCs apply is less than the weighted-average of the original stated contract terms of our MVCs.
+In these cases, once a customer achieves its aggregate MVC, any remaining future MVCs will terminate and the customer will then simply pay the applicable gathering or processing rate multiplied by the actual throughput volumes shipped or processed, pursuant to the contract.
+As a result of this mechanism, in many cases, the weighted-average remaining period for which our MVCs apply is less than the weighted-average of the remaining contract life.

-For additional information on our MVCs, see the "Critical Accounting Estimates" section in MD&A and Notes 2 and 8 to the consolidated financial statements.
+For additional information on our MVCs, see Notes 2 and 9 to the consolidated financial statements.